tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * fix ssl client certificate auth not taken in account for server api and host repo

-* waptcrypto : Add SSLPKCS12 to encapsulate pcks#12 key/cert store

-* python libraries updates

-  upgrade cryptography from 2.3.1 to 2.5.0

-  upgrade pyOpenSSL from 18.0.0 from 19.0.0

 * add is_client_auth property for certificates

   default None for is_client_auth cert / csr build

   don't fallback to host's client certificate auth if it is not clientAuth capable (if so, http error 400)

+* [MISC] waptcrypto : Add SSLPKCS12 to encapsulate pcks#12 key/cert store

+* [MISC] Add splitter for log memo in Packages for hosts panel

+* Store fixes

 * Be tolerant when no persistent_dir in wsus packages